← Reference Deep-Dives Reference Deep-Dive · Updated · 12 min read

 By Kevin, Founder & CEO

 The research is only as valuable as the deliverable that communicates its findings.
 Agencies invest weeks in study design and analysis, then compress their insights into a slide deck that competes with a hundred other inputs for the client’s attention.
 The deliverable format, structure, and presentation strategy determine whether the research drives decisions or becomes another file in the client’s SharePoint.
+This guide covers deliverable best practices for research agencies that want their work to consistently influence client strategy.
+For the broader category context, see the complete guide to AI research for agencies and the pillar guide to AI customer interviews.

 Agency deliverables fail for predictable reasons that have more to do with structure and framing than with research quality.
 Understanding these failure modes is the first step toward building deliverables that consistently drive client action.